shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/amazon.rst

 -------------------------------

 To configure Amazon Web Services provide following inputs:
-	- ``AWS Service Account Number`` : Provide your AWS Account ID from your AWS Account Settings.
+	- :guilabel:`AWS Service Account Number` : Provide your AWS Account ID from your AWS Account Settings.
-	- ``AWS IdP Role Name`` : Provide the AWS Role which has Identity Provider Access configured in AWS Roles.
+	- :guilabel:`AWS IdP Role Name` : Provide the AWS Role which has Identity Provider Access configured in AWS Roles.
-	- ``AWS IdP Name`` : Provide the name of the identity provider.
+	- :guilabel:`AWS IdP Name` : Provide the name of the identity provider.
 This is the identity provider configured in the AWS service.

 Additional SAML Attributes and ACS Properties
 ---------------------------------------------